Scholarship Applications Being Accepted

 Roger A. Perley Memorial Scholarship

-Established in memory of Roger A. Perley, professor of Music at Black Hawk College.
-Awarded to students who have completed 15 semester hours at Black Hawk College and are majoring in Music in a transfer program with a minimum 2.5 GPA.
+Established in memory of Roger A. Perley, professor of music at Black Hawk College.
+Awarded to students who have completed 15 semester hours at Black Hawk College and are majoring in music in a transfer program with a GPA of 2.5 or higher.
 Recipient selected by the academic department.

 Established by the late Dr. Harold and Evelyn Perlmutter.
-Awarded to science majors who demonstrate financial need.
+Awarded to high school seniors enrolling as science majors and who demonstrate financial need.

 Phi Theta Kappa Scholarship